-Disabling MAC Access Control
+Disabling MAC Address Authentication

-To disable MAC Access Control of the on-board MAC address list and external RADIUS server, perform the following procedure:
+To disable MAC address authentication of the on-board MAC address list and external RADIUS server, perform the following procedure:

 - 1. Select Settings > VAP / Security from the main menu. - 2.
-Select Radio1 or Radio2 from the sub-menu.
+Select Radio1, Radio2, or Radio3 from the sub-menu.
 The default is Radio1.
 You can configure only one radio at a time. - Select a VAP to configure from the next sub-menu.
 The default is VAP0.